 A memorable and catchy name may draw curiosity-seekers to a new restaurant, but it’s the end-product which will keep them coming back.
 Sure, hamburgers have been called “recession proof,” but the American dining public is comprised of finicky eaters who won’t put up with inferior burgers, especially in a downtrodden economy.
 Surprisingly it’s not the cheap, fast food burger purveyors which have made the most inroads in the 100 billion dollar a year burger market.
 It’s the pricier, premium patties and their sundry upscale ingredients which carnivorous Americans crave.

 When you think about it, hamburgers are practically sacrosanct in America which must then mean the bovines from which the beef is acquired are beatified (true holy cows).
 Americans practically worship great hamburgers, a fact that hasn’t been lost on entrepreneurial restaurateurs.
-To beef up sluggish sales in a down economy, even fine dining chefs and celebrity chefs such as Bobby Flay are turning to the ubiquitous burger.
+To beef up sluggish sales in a down economy, even fine dining chefs such as Daniel Boulud and celebrity chefs such as Bobby Flay are turning to the ubiquitous burger, albeit with a gourmet flair.

 With a fine-dining background that includes a stint at Geronimo, quite possibly the most highly esteemed restaurant in New Mexico, Chris Medina could have launched another fine-dining enterprise in Albuquerque, but he chose to open a premium hamburger restaurant instead.
 Holy Cow is located at the long-time site of Bob’s Fish and Chips, an Albuquerque institution which closed in 2006 after more than fifty years of serving Albuquerque.

-There are a few vestiges of the previous tenant, but you’ll have to visit the restroom to find them.
+There are a few vestiges of the previous tenant, but you’ll have to visit the unisex restroom to find them.
 The most prominent is the familiar yellow sign with the black lettering.
-The part of the sign which reads “Bob’s” hangs over the toilet in the women’s room while the “Fish & Chips” portion of the sign hangs over the men’s room toilet.
+The part of the sign which reads “Bob’s” hangs over the toilet in one restroom while the “Fish & Chips” portion of the sign hangs over the other restroom toilet.
 The open and airy 1,600 square foot main dining room with seating for 100 looks nothing like its predecessor.

 From the outside the restaurant still resembles a 1950s style drive-in eatery with two expansive porches, one on the restaurant’s frontage.
 The interior befits the premium hamburger concept with solid maple planked flooring and wooden chairs lending an air of class (though you might feel differently during a busy lunch hour when the cacophonous din makes normal tone conversation nearly impossible).
 Additional seating on a bar provides unobstructed access to the open kitchen in which your meal is prepared.
 The wait staff is ever-present and attentive, operating in tandem to ensure your every need is met.
 Expect to see Chris Medina visit your table at least once during your visit.
 He’s a very personable fellow who genuinely wants his customers to enjoy their Holy Cow experience.

-The menu, also known as “the good book of burgers,” showcases five premium burgers all prepared medium unless otherwise requested and served with lettuce, tomato and onion.
+The burger menu, formally known as “the good book of burgers,” showcases eight premium burgers all prepared ‘pink’ or ‘no pink’ and served with lettuce, and onion. .
 The beef is hormone-free, grass-fed and double-ground.
 Vegans and vegetarians will appreciate the “no cow” burger made with roasted eggplant, chickpea and miso aioli.
-A build your own burger option is also available as are a dazzling array of potential toppings including fried egg, roasted green chile and five types of cheese (American, Cheddar, Monterey Jack, Mozzarella and Swiss).
+A build your own burger option is also available as are a dazzling array of potential toppings including fried egg, roasted green chile and six types of cheese (American, Cheddar, Monterey Jack, Mozzarella, Blue and Swiss).
 Four sandwiches also grace the menu.

 It’s not all burgers and sandwiches, however.
-The menu also includes four salads and four sides as well as milk shakes, malts and floats.
+The menu also includes three salads and four sides (hand-cut fries, sweet potato fries, onion rings and Parmesan zucchini fries) as well as “heavenly” milk shakes, malts and floats.
 Adult libations–beer and wine–are also available.
+Our server raved about Holy Cow’s IPA beer battered fish and chips with homemade tartar sauce and coleslaw.
 In keeping with the “Holy Cow” theme, the menu is replete with thematic slogans: “Tastes Like Heaven,” “Burgers to Die For” and “Damn Good Beef.”
 “Branding” extends to the “Holy Cow” name as the “O” in Holy is formed by the halo over a cow’s head.

-6 August 2011: Heavenly milkshakes and malts, vanilla and chocolate, are blended to your desired level of thickness.
+27 November 2021: Heavenly milkshakes and malts, vanilla and chocolate, are blended to your desired level of thickness.
 Traditional floats can be made with your choice of root beer, Coca-Cola or orange cream soda.
 Both the shakes and malts are served cold in a large glass.
 Our sole complaint about our inaugural visit is that the chocolate shake and malt my Kim and I had respectively wasn’t chocolatey enough.
 It’s a nit.
 There may not be a shake or malt in Albuquerque chocolatey enough for us.
+That was our assessment when we first tried the chocolate shake way back in 2016.
+The second time around, in November, 2021, the shake was an exemplar of chocoliciousness.

-6 August 2011: If the roasted beet salad is any indication, Holy Cow’s salads may easily be the equal of the burgers.
+27 November 2021: If the roasted beet salad is any indication, Holy Cow’s salads may easily be the equal of the burgers.
 Saintly salads, anyone?
-A generous mound of arugula is studded with goat cheese, sugar spiced walnuts and perfectly roasted beets.
-It is drizzled with a Balsamic vinaigrette tinged with orange zest for a hint of citrus.
+A generous mound of arugula is studded with goat cheese, sugar spiced walnuts and perfectly roasted beets redolent with earthy richness.
+This salad comes drizzled with a Balsamic vinaigrette tinged with orange zest for a hint of citrus, but you can ask for the house cherry vinaigrette for an equally delicious adventure.
 This is an excellent salad, ingredients in perfect proportion for contrasts of sweet, tangy, savory and zestiness from the arugula.
 The goat cheese is wonderfully creamy.

-6 August 2011: The Holy Cow Burger (pecan wood smoked bacon, American cheese, Thousand Island dressing) may very well have you uttering your own exclamation of awe and wonder.
+27 November 2021: The Holy Cow Burger (pecan wood smoked bacon, American cheese, Thousand Island dressing) may very well have you uttering your own exclamation of awe and wonder.
 It’s a fantastic burger, stacked as high as some triple-meat burgers.
 The formidable buns that hold ingredients and juiciness in place come from Fano Bakery, an Albuquerque treasure.
 The beef is thick, too, with a nice shade of pink in the middle.
 It is seasoned very well with a combination of salts, pepper and even a bit of chile powder.
 If you’ve never had grass-fed beef, you’ll appreciate the difference.
 It’s much tastier than grain-fed beef.
 The pecan wood smoked bacon has a pronounced smoky flavor.
-We took advantage of the additional toppings options and added a fried egg over medium to add to an already terrific flavor profile.
-It was a treat!

-21 August 2013: You might think with a name like Holy Cow, the restaurant would christen its Blue Cheese Burger with a spiritual themed sobriquet–something like “My Blue Heaven.”
+27 November 2021: You might think with a name like Holy Cow, the restaurant would christen its Blue Cheese Burger with a spiritual themed sobriquet–something like “My Blue Heaven.”
 Calling it solely “Blue Cheese Burger” isn’t very inspiring.
 Then, of course, your inspiration–as in being inspired to have another–should come as you enjoy the first one.
 Constructed with blue cheese, caramelized onions and pecan wood smoked bacon, it needs no amelioration, but you can top it with lettuce and tomatoes.
-The blue cheese has a nice pungency, but it’s not as breath-wrecking strong as blue cheese aficionados might like.
+The blue cheese has a nice pungency, but it’s not as breath-wrecking strong as blue cheese aficionados might like (although that could be cured with a more generous portion).
 The caramelized onions with their sweet notes serve as a foil for the strong cheese while the bacon….well, bacon just improves everything it touches.

 05 October 2011: If you’re not in a burger mood, you can’t go wrong with the bacon, lettuce, tomato and fried egg sandwich.
 If you’re thinking it’s impossible to screw up a BLT, you’d be wrong.
 Because of its simplicity, the BLT can expose poor kitchen skills and bad ingredients.
 On the other hand, if you find a kitchen that can make a BLT shine, there’s a strong probability more complex menu items will be good.
 The BLT is only as good as its components–bread, bacon, lettuce, tomato and at Holy Cow, a fried egg.
 The bread, of course, is from Fano and it’s excellent–formidable enough to hold in all its components, but not so abrasive it assaults the roof of your mouth.
 The lettuce is crispy and fresh and the tomato is on the verge of ripeness.
 The pecanwood smoked bacon is crispy, but not overly so.
 The egg is fried to your exacting specifications.
 This is a very special sandwich.